Diya Menon

-Diya Menon (born 27 December 1992) is an Indian television host and a video jockey who works in Tamil language television.
-She is known for hosting television shows such as Savaale Samali, Super Challenge and Vanakkam Tamizha.
-She has also hosted various different private events around India.
+Diya Menon (born 27 December 1992), also known as VJ Diya, is an Indian actress, television presenter and video jockey.
+She primarily works in Tamil and Malayalam-language television.
+Since 2013, she has hosted various award functions and programs with the Sun Network.
+She became known as a video jockey on Sun Music, hosting shows such as Krazy Kanmani, Call Mela Kasu, Savaale Samali, Super Challenge and Vanakkam Tamizha.
+In addition to her television career, Diya has hosted stage shows, corporate events and cultural programs in India and abroad, including events in Europe.

 Early life

-Diya was born in Coonoor, Kerala, India on 27 December 1992 to her father, Muralidharan Menon, and mother, Sindhu Muralidharan Menon.
-She also has an elder sister called Dheepthi Kapil who is a television actress.
-She completed her primary education at Mrs. Bullmore School, Coonoor.
-Then her family relocated to Coimbatore, family.
-She then completed her schooling at Sri Nehru Vidyalaya, Coimbatore, Tamil Nadu in 2010.
+Diya Menon was born on 27 December 1992 in Ottapalam, Kerala, India, to Muralidharan Menon and Sindhu Muralidharan Menon.
+She has an elder sister, Dheepthi Kapil, who is also a television actress.

+She completed her primary education at Mrs. Bullmore School in Coonoor, Tamil Nadu, before her family relocated to Coimbatore.
+She completed her secondary schooling at Sri Nehru Vidyalaya, Coimbatore, graduating in 2010.
+She later pursued a Bachelor of Business Management degree at Sri Krishna Arts and Science College, Coimbatore, followed by a postgraduate degree in International Business.

 Career

 Diya Menon started her career in 2015 appearing as a television host in the challenge-competition show Super Challenge hosting the show alongside other anchors Deepak Dinkar, Rishi, Aadhavan and Kavitha.
 She also hosted shows on Sun Music such as Krazy Kanmani, Suda Suda Chennai and Call Mela Kasu.
 During an interview in 2017, she was asked if she would ever consider debuting as an actress and appearing in films.
-She replied to the question stating "I have no interest and won't appear in any films".
+She replied to the question by stating "I have no interest and won't appear in any films".